grongierisc/Https-Proxy-IRIS-Docker/Nginx/README.md

 * Configure arguments of the dockerfile
   * link of the IRIS docker
   * port of the IRIS docker
-* Load Nginx
+* Run Nginx
-* Load IRIS Community Edition
+* Run IRIS Community Edition